vipulchaudhary16/Netflix-API/README.md

 This endpoint will seed data to database
 ```
 If database is already seeded then
-    it will return : `Database is already seeded`
+    it will return : `Data already seeded`
 ​else
     ​It will return `Data seeded successfully`
 ```